 He was previously the Deputy CEO of Nuffield Theatres Southampton, and was responsible for the relaunch of NST, with the introduction of a second theatre space.

 Early bird tickets for this event are £4.
-General Admission is £5.
+The on the door price is £5.